 - is owned completely or partially by a corporate entity such as a company, a partnership where one of the partners is a company, or a 'collective investment vehicle' - for example, a unit trust or an open ended investment company

 Various exemptions and reliefs can reduce or eliminate ATED.

 Who must pay ATED?

 ATED is payable if the property is owned by a company, corporate body or collective investment vehicle (such as a unit trust).
 It is also payable by partnerships which contain companies, corporate bodies or investment vehicles.
 It is not payable by individuals who own residential properties directly.

-ATED is not payable by owners of hotels, guest houses, hospitals, care homes, student halls of residence, boarding school accommodation, military accommodation, prisons or qualifying housing co-operatives.
+ATED is not payable by owners of hotels, guest houses, hospitals, care homes, student halls of residence, boarding school accommodation, military accommodation or prisons.
 It is also not payable on properties located outside the UK.

 - commercial farming companies which own a farmhouse occupied by a 'farm worker' connected to the company

 - companies owning an historic house for commercial purposes which is open to the public or provides access to the dwelling for at least 28 days per year as part of its service (for example, as a wedding venue)

 - charities using a dwelling for charitable purposes

 - properties owned by a social housing provider or a qualifying housing co-operative